DARKNESS IN US ALL

 Every path has light and darkness.
-When we see the light in our life, we feel hope, inspiration, love, acceptance, growth, and belonging.
+When we see the light in our life, we feel hope, inspiration, and a sense of belonging.
 The darkness creeps in and tries to steal everything that is good, because that’s what darkness does.
 But our darkness can only evade the parts of us that we let it take over.
 How powerful do you think your darkness is?

-Everyone’s opinion of their own darkness is usually that theirs is the worst kind anyone could imagine.
-More intolerable, more threatening, and more unforgivable than anyone else’s.
-Sometimes, people view their darkness as disgusting, embarrassing, and a reason to consider themselves worthless.
+Commonly, people’s opinion of their own darkness is usually that theirs is the worst: More intolerable, threatening, and more unforgivable than anyone else’s.
+Sometimes, people view their darkness as disgusting, or embarrassing; maybe even a reason to consider themselves worthless.
 For some people, their darkness defines them.
-For others, the dark part of the path is just a tool for the bigger picture of their lives; its only purpose is to guide them to the light in themselves—meaning, the truest version of themselves.
+For others, the dark part of the path is just a tool for the bigger picture of their lives — its only purpose to guide them to the light in themselves, meaning, the truest version of themselves.

 Which of these is your view of your darkness?
 Does your darkness define you, or simply point to the part of you that you’re most proud of?

-I can tell you right now that at the end of my darkest tunnel, I found Jesus.
-There are still traces of my darkness everywhere I go in life, and I notice them with open-minded awareness, knowing that I have been there before, but no longer need to go there.
+I can tell you that at the end of my darkest tunnel, I found Jesus.
+There are still traces of my darkness everywhere I go in life, and I notice them with open-mindedness, but I do not stay in that place.
 In other words, my darkness is not my identity.
-When I reminisce on what I went through, I am very grateful l am not going through that anymore, and I’m more confident that whatever comes my way, I will face with a much more mature, developed, and wise mentality.
+When I reminisce on the darkest parts of my path, I am very grateful l am not going through those moments anymore, and I’m more confident in my ability the handle the present moment because of the love of Jesus Christ.

-I have learned a lot from going through very difficult traumas; the divorce of my parents probably the most difficult, along with my battle in finding purpose at a time when I didn’t believe in anything.
-With my learned experiences, I am less surprised by what comes my way now.
-It may still hurt, and it may even provoke shock and certainly deep pain, but nothing like what I experienced as a child.
-I can refer back to how hard those experiences were for me, and look forward with more assuredness in myself.
+I’ve learned a lot from experiencing traumas; the divorce of my parents was the most painful, along with my battle in finding purpose at a time when I didn’t believe in anything.
+With my learned experiences, I am less surprised by what comes my way.
+I can refer back to how hard my experiences were at that time, and look forward with more confidence in myself.
 But that mindset is only possible because I believe in Christ!
 Christ allowed those traumas to happen to me, knowing how they would help transform me into a stronger person in the long run.
 And indeed, they have!

-All the credit of my wisdom, strength, knowledge, and reasons for my gratefulness all go to Jesus.
-My darkness is something I consider a gift now because of what I’ve learned from living through it.
+My darkness is something I consider a gift now because of what I’ve learned from enduring it.
 Like a blessing in disguise.

 What does your darkness tell you about yourself?
 How do the words here help you see others with their darkness?
-We all have it, just as we all have light; whether or not we decide to access it and use it for the betterment of ourselves and others, is a choice we must all make.
+We all have it, just as we all have light.
+Whether or not we decide to use it for the betterment of ourselves and others, is a choice we must all make.
 How do you view your darkness when you consider the ways you could use it for good?
-How have you learned to say ‘no’ to the parts of your darkness which no longer push you along in your personal growth?
-If you haven’t yet reached a point in your life where that is possible, how might you consider what unhealthy ways your darkness is leaving on your life?
+How have you learned to say ‘no’ to the parts of your darkness which no longer push you towards personal growth?
+If you haven’t yet reached a point in your life where that is possible, how might you consider what unhealthy ways your darkness is harming your life?
 In which relationships is your darkness making the heaviest impact, and are those the type of relationships that make you feel validated, accepted, and loved?
 Does your darkness demand attention from people who aren’t responding to you appropriately?
-If your darkness demands attention, then y0u may want to consider how important it is for you to be defined by your darkness, rather than only learn from it.
+If your darkness demands attention, then you may want to review how important it is for you to be defined by your darkness, rather than only learn from it.

 The darkness in my life had its time.
 I learned my lessons, and still learning as I go.
 God resides where that darkness was, and though I can still speak for it when needed, God is so much more important and invaluable now than my darkness ever was.
-I hope that this is hopeful news for you, and that you, too, can be encouraged to bring your darkness to the One who saves, Jesus; and that you can embrace that friendship of all friendships– the most intimate bond of all bonds—releasing your darkness to Him, allowing Him to use you for the betterment of the world.
+I hope that this is hopeful news for you, and that you, too, can be encouraged to bring your darkness to Jesus, asking Him to use you for the betterment of the world.

 That is why we’re here; to be a light to others while in relationship with Jesus.
-Shine your light and point straight to Jesus, and watch Him change lives.
+Shine your light pointing straight to Jesus, and watch Him change lives.